yvanroan/HeyDJ/README.md

 # Next>> in the Buildiiiing!!!!!!
 ## Intro

-Next>> (or Next77) is an app that is aimed towards people who enjoy partying from time to time (or everytime lol).
+Next>> app allows people attending event to submit song requests live to a DJ at their event.
-Next>> simply helps make the connection between the DJ and audience even more magical by allowing the DJ to have a sneak peak at what his users are thinking while maintaining control throughout the event.
+Aloowing the DJ with the choice to accept or reject the request.
+Used the Shazam API to verify if the music accepted get played and used the FM Radio API to verify if the song submitted by the attendees exist.

 ## Flow